-- our partner programmes with the UK (Birmingham and Canterbury) will continue at least for the 2021/22 cycle, despite the recent Brexit decision.
+- our partner programme with the UK (Birmingham) will continue at least for the 2022/23 cycle, despite the recent Brexit decision.

 - upon your return from your study abroad experience, you can start the process of credit transfer for any course that is equivalent to modules as laid down in your FAU degree programme.
 For further information, please contact Dr. Harald Zapf (for courses in English and American Studies) and the respective departmental coordinator in any of your other subjects.

 - once you submit your application through the online tool, you will receive an automated response.
 Please refrain from submitting multiple applications: should you detect you have entered incorrect data, please contact the departmental Erasmus Coordinator (Prof. Dr. Gerd Bayer) directly.